lauranepo/spotify-api-display-project/README.md

 - PKCE authorization for access token
 - Using express-session to manage user sessions
 - Playlists and slug page for playlists are rendering
+- Implemented back to playlists functionality (return to dashboard within session)